inet-framework/inet-tutorials/configurator/doc/step6.md

 When setting up routes, the configurator uses the shortest path algorithm.
 By default, paths are optimized for hop count.
 However, there are other cost functions available, like data rate, error rate, etc. This step consists of two parts:
-- <strong>Part A</strong> demonstrates using the data rate metric for automatically setting up routes.
+- **Part A** demonstrates using the data rate metric for automatically setting up routes.
-- <strong>Part B</strong> demonstrates instructing the configurator not to use a link when setting up routes, by manually specifying link cost.
+- **Part B** demonstrates instructing the configurator not to use a link when setting up routes, by manually specifying link cost.

 ## Part A: Using the data rate metric